-A patient is admitted to hospital and the clinician responsible for the care of that patient in the hospital needs to review their care history in a clinical summary from the GP practice clinical system, to assist in determining the appropriate care provision and support.
+A patient is admitted to hospital and the clinician responsible for the care of that patient in the hospital needs to review their care history, with current and past problems in the GP practice clinical system, to assist in determining the appropriate care provision and support.
 They have access to the Local Care Record (LCR), which shares clinical information relevant to the direct care of their patient from a variety of local hospital, community and GP organisations.

 Use case justification

-Currently, when a patient’s record is viewed in the LCR, their current clinical summary from the GP practice clinical system are presented as a static HTML view from a third-party supplier, which is rigid and not in keeping with the needs of professionals, the design of the system’s user interface (UI), nor is it the preferred strategy for sharing of patient information within the LCR landscape.
-Electronically consuming the FHIR-compliant profiles for a patient to form a new summary from their GP practice clinical system will allow the LCR to:
+Currently, when a patient’s record is viewed in the LCR, their current and past problems from the GP practice clinical system are presented as a static HTML view from a third-party supplier, which is rigid and not in keeping with the needs of professionals, the design of the system’s user interface (UI), nor is it the preferred strategy for sharing of patient information within the LCR landscape.
+Electronically consuming the FHIR-compliant profiles for a patient’s current and past problems from their GP practice clinical system will allow the LCR to:

 - share this data in a manner which is congruent and consistent with all other care partners

 - present the data in a manner which is appropriate for the care setting

 - share more relevant data, pertinent to the role of the professional involved and improve care delivery

 - present the data in a uniform and streamlined interface